The representative from our company and driver will meet you at the airport and escort you to the hotel. Overnight in Hotel.

 Best Nepal Trekking P(LTD), is always recommend the best Hotels in Nepal for your holidays.

-Limi Valley Trek is one of the most remote treks, starting from Simikot (Far western Nepal) then co...Explore Now
+Limi Valley Trekking is one of the most remote treks, starting from Simikot (Far western Nepal) the...Explore Now

 There is a gorgeous feeling about invading the silence of the unknown.
 Fear invades you first, often...Explore Now